-The 8-quart Instant Pot LUX80 is down to its lowest price ever
+Amazon cooked up a one-day sale on the Instant Pot Lux

 If you've somehow managed to avoid the Instant Pot craze, today's your day to hop on the beloved multicooker bandwagon.
-Amazon has cooked up an unmissable deal on the 8-quart Instant Pot LUX80, now marked down to an all time low price of $54.99 (originally $79, amazon.com).
+Amazon has whipped up a delectable deal on the 6-in-1 programmable Instant Pot Lux.

 For the unindoctrinated, the Instant Pot is a pressure cooker, slow cooker, rice cooker, sauté-r, steamer, and warmer all rolled into one.
-A dishwasher-safe stainless steel cooking pot, steam rack, and lid are all included in the price, though if you're planning to really go all in on the Instant Pot lifestyle, consider loading up on a few optional-but-game-changing Instant Pot accessories as well.
+A dishwasher-safe stainless steel cooking pot, steam rack and lid are all included in the price, though if you're planning to really go all in on the Instant Pot lifestyle, consider loading up on a few optional-but-game-changing Instant Pot accessories as well.

+Not to mention, Amazon has also marked down a selection of spices to amp up all your recipes.
 Just don't let this deal simmer for too long.
 The discount will only last for one day or until all the pots are sold out.
+For more great deals, check out CNN Coupons.

 Note: The prices above reflect the retailer's listed price at the time of publication.